jschleuss/mexican-states/README.md

-# mexican-states
+# Mexican states shapefile

-Shapefile of Mexican states from OpenStreetMap data
+This shapefile was created for the Los Angeles Times [Map Maker](https://github.com/datadesk/web-map-maker/) from OpenStreetMap data.